gmurugosa/airflow_etl/README.md

 ### Developed by Gabriel Murugosa

 ## Requirements
-- Have Docker
+- Docker

 ## Description
-This code gives you all the tools to run the specific DAG called `crypto_etl_dag.py`
+This project implements an Airflow Directed Acyclic Graph (DAG) named crypto_data_dag to fetch daily cryptocurrency information from an API.
+The information is in Real (Brazilian currency) so the process converts it to the Uruguayan Peso using data in a PostgreSQL database.
+After this transformation load the data in Amazon Redshift and it sends email alerts with summaries of coins volume exceeding predefined thresholds.

 What this DAG does is:

-1. Pulls data from Mercadobitcoin(www.mercadobitcoin.net)
+1. Create Crypto Data Table: Creates a table named CryptoData in the PostgreSQL database if it doesn't exist.
-2. Get data from a Postgresql database with the rate conversion of Real currency to Peso.
+2. Get Conversion Rate: Fetches the conversion rate of Real to Peso from the database.
+3. Download Crypto Information: Downloads daily cryptocurrency information from an API, processes it, and stores it as a DataFrame.
-3. Load the data into an Amazon Redshift table (cryptodata_aux) with the data for this day
+4. Load the data into an Amazon Redshift table (cryptodata_aux) with the data for this day
-4. Merge the information in another table in Amazon Redshift with all the historical information
+5. Merge the information in another table in Amazon Redshift with all the historical information
+6. Send an email with a summary of the coin volume exceeding predefined thresholds.

 ## Configuring your Amazon Redshift Connection
 In the Airflow UI for your local Airflow environment, go to Admin > Connections.
 Click + to add a new connection, then select the connection type as Amazon Redshift.